MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/workload-identity.md

 > The Azure Arc workload identity federation feature is currently in PREVIEW.
 > See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

+> [TIP]
-This article describes the steps required to enable workload identity on an Arc-enabled Kubernetes cluster.
-See the following articles to learn how to deploy and configure workload identity on other types of clusters:
+> This article describes the steps required to deploy and configure workload identity on an Arc-enabled Kubernetes cluster.
+To learn how to enable workload identity on other types of clusters, see the following articles:

 - [Azure Kubernetes Service (AKS)](/azure/aks/workload-identity-deploy-cluster)
 - [AKS enabled by Azure Arc](/azure/aks/hybrid/workload-identity)